Ali-7CC/bachelor-project/README.md

 java -jar target/bachelor-project-backend-1.0-SNAPSHOT.jar
 ```

 Make sure that the backend is running on port 8080.
-If your 8080 port is busy, you can change the port number in `frontend/vue-frontend/.env.development` to the number that the backend is using.
+If your 8080 port is busy, you can change configuration in:
+- Backend: `backend/src/main/resources/application.properties` (add `server.port = <number>`)
+- Frontend: `frontend/vue-frontend/.env.development`

 ## Running the frontend
 To install the frontend packages, navigate to the `frontend/vue-frontend` folder from your command line interpreter and  run: